-Quite possibly the No. 1 complaint you hear from your end users is frustration about the speed — or lack thereof — of their Citrix XenApp or XenDesktop environment.
+It’s very likely that the main complaint you hear from your end-users is frustration about the speed (or lack thereof) of their applications using Citrix Virtual Apps and Desktops or what was XenApp or XenDesktop.

-- Misconfigured profiles — , Proper time and attention was not given to selecting the correct profile type or thinking through the size of the profiles, or how and where the end-user data should be stored to deliver the right balance of performance and individual customization.
+- 1. Misconfigured profiles — Proper time and attention were not given to selecting the correct profile type or thinking through the size of the profiles, including how and where the end-user data should be stored to deliver the right balance of performance and individual customization.

-- Run-away processes — These need to be managed, shut down and, optimally, prevented altogether.
-In these shared environments, preventing one runaway rogue Excel spreadsheet, for example, from impacting the end user performance for the other users trying to get their work done.
+- 3. Run-away processes — These need to be managed, shut down and (optimally) prevented altogether.
+In these shared environments, preventing one runaway rogue Excel spreadsheet, for example, from impacting the end-user performance for the other users trying to get their work done.

-- Insufficient capacity — This isn’t as common as some of the other issues we see that make the Citrix experience slow, but it’s one to watch out for.
-Sometimes cookie-cutter Citrix environment builds fail to take into consideration the specific needs of the particular customer.
+- 4. Insufficient capacity — This isn’t as common as some of the other issues we see that make the Citrix experience slow, but it is one for which you’ll want to watch.
+Sometimes cookie-cutter Citrix environment builds fail to take into consideration the specific needs of a particular customer.
 We see undersized virtual machines, insufficient RAM, and inadequate network bandwidth.
 A slight variance at a very large scale can have a significant impact.

-- Insufficient staff expertise — This is not a knock on in-house teams, by any means.
+- 5. Insufficient staff expertise — This is not, by any means, a knock on in-house teams.
 Citrix is a complicated beast that requires the coordination of several sub-systems (SQL, Active Directory, storage, etc.) to perform properly and deliver an optimal experience.
-Poor design or a failure to understand how any of these sub-systems impact Citrix performance consistently leads to a less than desirable end result.
+Poor design or a failure to understand how any of these sub-systems impact Citrix performance consistently leads to a less than desirable result.

 Ok, I get it, but now what?

-Our Whitehat Performance Optimizer™, for example, improves the speed not only of the login process (a major user complaint), but of all your systems that impact the Citrix XenApp/XenDesktop experience.
-Years of experience and expertise working with Texas businesses have led to Whitehat’s creation of this tool, which examines and optimizes more than 400 functions, from server optimization to Windows OS–level tweaks and everything in between.
+Our Whitehat Performance Optimizer™, for example, improves the speed not only of the login process (a major user complaint, as you likely already know), but of all your systems that impact the Citrix XenApp/XenDesktop experience.
+Years of experience and expertise working with businesses throughout Texas have led to Whitehat’s creation of this tool, which examines and optimizes more than 400 functions – from server optimization to Windows OS–level tweaks and everything in between.

 Most significantly, our Synthetic Benchmarking™ services are constantly looking for problems to fix before they get to your users.
 We work with your users to develop routines that simulate their entire daily workflow, from login to logout.
 As a matter of course, we run this routine and monitor response times.
 When we see a trend toward degradation, we proactively make system adjustments ideally before actual users notice a slowdown.
 It’s a proactive, rather than reactive, approach to IT and it’s unique to Whitehat.